elaine84/jupyter-synchronized-folders/design.md

 # Implementation details #

 This would be implemented as an jupyter notebook backend extension.
-We'd use a very sharp subset of git, tied specifically into GitHub, to provide this synchronizing functionality.
+We'd use a very small subset of git commands, tied specifically into GitHub, to provide this synchronizing functionality.

 ## Synchronization ##